Digital Co-op Advertising Funds May Seem Uneconomical for a Vendor, but the Results Tell another Story

 These days, search engines such as Google are consumers’ gateway to online shopping.
 Therefore, If your business does not have a strong online presence, you are losing out on this vast local cyber marketplace.

 A survey by Infusionsoft and LeadPages reports that the goal of 51% of small businesses for using digital marketing is to drive sales and 43% for brand awareness.
-Strategies and platforms used for achieving these goals differ for each local business based on their geographical location.
+Strategies and platforms used for achieving these goals differ for each local business.
 Nevertheless, it appears that use of websites, emails, and other forms of digital marketing are the top 3 most utilized forms of digital advertising.

 Studies show that between 70-80% of people research a company online before visiting the small business or making a purchase with them.